itaymigdal/some-scripts/README.md

 ### PassAmplifyer.py

 Create passwords wordlist for a user.
-Supply small wordlist file of possible strings (like name, hobby, or favourite pet), and define which functions to use in order to amplify wordlist.
+Supply small wordlist file of possible strings (like name, hobby, or favorite pet), and define which functions to use in order to amplify wordlist.

 ### Persist-SilentProcessExit.ps1

-Persist Thru registry using this [awsome technique](https://oddvar.moe/2018/04/10/persistence-using-globalflags-in-image-file-execution-options-hidden-from-autoruns-exe/)
+Persist Thru registry using this [awesome technique](https://oddvar.moe/2018/04/10/persistence-using-globalflags-in-image-file-execution-options-hidden-from-autoruns-exe/)

 ### Powershell_Obfuscator.py